 The Authority may terminate HAP contracts if the Authority determines, in accordance with HUD requirements, that funding under the consolidated ACC is insufficient to support continued assistance for families in the program.
 If the Authority determines there is a shortage of funding, prior to terminating any HAP contracts, the Authority will determine if any other actions can be taken to reduce program costs.
 If after implementing all reasonable cost cutting measures there is not enough funding available to provide continued assistance for current participants, the Authority will terminate HAP contracts as a last resort.
-Prior to terminating any HAP contracts. the Authority will inform the local HUD field office.
+Prior to terminating any HAP contracts, the Authority will inform the local HUD field office.
 The Authority will terminate the minimum number needed in order to reduce HAP costs to a level within the Authority annual budget authority.
-If the Authority must terminate HAP contracts due to insufficient funding, the Authority will do so in accordance with the following criteria and instructions: HAP Contracts in place on behalf of HCV program participants who have been on the program the longest will be the first HAP Contracts terminated in the event of insufficient program funding.
+If the Authority must terminate HAP contracts due to insufficient funding, the Authority will do so in accordance with the following criteria and instructions: HAP Contracts in place on behalf of HCV program participants who have been on the program funding.
 In accordance with HUD requirements, the Authority will protect the interests of the near-elderly, elderly, and disabled.
 These families will not have their HAP Contracts terminated due to insufficient program funding.